 Big A/little a

-Big A/little a (the “A” of course for Archangel, our school mascot!) is a peer-to-peer mentoring program with three primary goals:
+Big A/little a (“A” for Archangel, our school mascot) is a peer-to-peer mentoring program with three primary goals:

 - To provide 1:1 connection for 7th and 8th grade students with an upperclassman in the 10th, 11th or 12th grade;